The Shipwrecked Hackathon by Hack Club

 The Bay was an online platform designed by Hack Club specifically for this event.
 You tracked your time spent coding projects with their WakaTime server Hackatime and submitted any completed projects for review by the Shipwrecked moderators.

-Approved projects granted you a number of “shells” relative to how many hours were spent creating said project.
+Approved projects granted you a number of “shells” relative to how many hours were spent creating the project.
 These shells could be spent on many different items from their shop, from Flipper Zeros to 3D printers.
 However, the grand prize was a ticket for the Shipwrecked hackathon in Boston.
 This cost the small sum of 60 hours total.
-Travel stipends were also available, at a conversion rate of 1 hour → $10 for a flight from London Heathrow to Boston Logan International.
+Travel stipends were also available, at a conversion rate of 1 hour coding → $10 grant towards a flight.

-After checking Skyscanner to see return flights would charge an entire £400 (~ $550), I checked the clauses for Shipwrecked and saw if I programmed for 100 hours total they would fully cover my flight regardless of how expensive.
+After checking Skyscanner to see return flights would charge an entire £400 (~$550), I checked the clauses for Shipwrecked and saw that if I programmed for 100 hours total, they would fully cover my flight regardless of how expensive.

 Now I had the 100-hour goal in mind, it was time to start programming.